Ritsumeikan Center for Game Studies, Ritsumeikan University

 - Submission Guidelines:

 - Submissions need to be original works that have not been published elsewhere.
-In certain cases we will accept submissions of translations of papers important to the field.
+We will, however, accept submissions of translations of papers important to the field.

-- Authors need to adhere to the appropriate format and deadline.
+- Authors need to adhere to the appropriate format and deadline (English/Japanese).

 - Authors need to secure copyright clearance for any copyrighted materials included other than short quotations.
 The author will be responsible for securing a copyright license for longer translations.